switchablenorms/AdaX/README.md

 # AdaX: Adaptive Gradient Descent with Exponential Long Term Memory

-A new adaptive optimizer that can run faster than Stochastic Gradient Descent with momentum (SGDM) and outperform Adam in many Computer Vision and Natural Language Processing tasks.
+A new adaptive optimizer that can run as fast as Adam and as good as SGDM in many Computer Vision and Natural Language Processing tasks.

 #### This is a Pytorch Implementation.
 If you know how to implement the algorithm in Tensorflow, please leave a message.